 7) Dorsal Raphe nucleus is the brain's primary source of serotonin

-8) so those two structures produce alertness/energy (noradrenaline) and confidence (serotonin)
+8) so those two structures influence alertness/energy (norepinephrine) and confidence (serotonin)

 • How Does tVNS Work?

-Fig. 6: The vagus nerve sends afferents to the nucleus tractus solitarius (NTS), which in turn projects to the locus coeruleus through disynaptic pathways...
-Vagus nerve stimulation (VNS) would facilitate the excitatory pathway on neurons in the locus coeruleus more than the inhibitory one.
-The locus coeruleus would then modify the firing rate of serotonin (5-HT) neurons through its monosynaptic input to the dorsal raphe nucleus.
-Therefore, VNS is believed to act first on the locus coeruleus, and then indirectly on 5-HT neurons in the dorsal raphe nucleus.
-It leads to a marked enhancement of norepinephrine (NE) and serotonin (5-HT) transmission. (from Manta 2009 Enhancement of the Function of rat serotonin and norepinephrine neurons by sustained vagus nerve stimulation)
+Fig. 6: The vagus nerve sends afferents to the nucleus tractus solitarius (NTS), which in turn projects to the locus coeruleus ....
+Vagus nerve stimulation (VNS) facilitates the excitatory pathway of neurons in the locus coeruleus more than the inhibitory one.
+The locus coeruleus then modifies the firing rate of serotonin (5-HT) neurons in the dorsal raphe nucleus.
+Therefore, VNS is believed to change the locus coeruleus activity, and then indirectly the serotoninergic neurons in the dorsal raphe nucleus.
+It leads to a change of norepinephrine (NE) and serotonin (5-HT) transmission. (after Manta 2009 Enhancement of the Function of rat serotonin and norepinephrine neurons by sustained vagus nerve stimulation)

 ••How Does tVNS Work?